Latency Minimization for Multiuser Computation Offloading in Fog-Radio Access Networks

 There are some related works worth mentioning.
-The works \cite{Aldo} and \cite{Davidson} consider a joint optimization of radio and computation resources for energy minimization with latency constraints in single-cell and multicell networks, respectively (resp.), where all the computation is done at the cloud with the UE-BS association prefixed.
+The works \cite{Aldo} and \cite{Davidson,Mostafa22} considered a joint optimization of radio and computation resources for energy minimization with latency constraints in single-cell and multicell networks, respectively, where all the computation is done at the cloud with the UE-BS association prefixed.
 In~\cite{Pang16,Pang17}, a cooperative computation model is considered, but their focus is more on choosing appropriate number of fog nodes for each task, given the communication resource constraints.
-The min-max latency minimization and the energy-plus-delay minimization are resp. considered in~\cite{Du18,Dong_tbc18} and \cite{Du_tvt19} under the setting of multiple UEs, one computing AP (or fog node) and a cloud server.
+The latency minimization, the energy minimization and the energy-plus-delay minimization are respectively considered in~\cite{Du18,Dong_tbc18,pan20}, \cite{Chang21} and \cite{Du_tvt19,PengMG19} under the setting of multiple UEs, one computing AP (or fog node) and a cloud server.
 The work~\cite{Tony20} studied the optimal computation task scheduling problem in order to minimize the total latency.
-Since there is only one computing AP, no UE-AP association optimization is needed, and moreover, transmit beamforming is not considered in \cite{Du18,Dong_tbc18,Du_tvt19}.
-The work~\cite{Leung18} deals with a similar problem as~\cite{Du18,Dong_tbc18} under multi-fog nodes setting, however, beamforming and cooperative offloading among fog nodes is again not considered.
+Since there is only one computing AP, no UE-AP association optimization is needed and moreover transmit beamforming is not considered in~\cite{Du18,Dong_tbc18,pan20,Chang21,Du_tvt19,PengMG19,Tony20}.
+The work~\cite{Leung18} deals with a similar problem as~\cite{Du18,Dong_tbc18,LA20193} under the multi-fog setting, however, beamforming and cooperative offloading among fog nodes is again not considered.
 The work~\cite{Ma2020} studied a hybrid communication and computation offloading problem in F-RAN by jointly optimizing the UE-AP association and the bandwith allocation.
 A genetic convex optimization algorithm (GCOA) was proposed to divide the original MINP into two convex optimization problems.
 Apart from the optimization-based approach, learning-based offloading decision approach has also attracted much attention recently.
 In particular, the works~\cite{Zhao20,Rahman20,Lee21,Fan21,ZhangLL22} proposed deep reinforcement learning and federated learning methods to centralized or decentralized learn the offloading policy.
 Besides computation offloading decision, there are other works investigating F-RAN from various perspectives, including the offloading performance analysis~\cite{Xu19,Jofina20,REN2021}, energy efficiency optimization~\cite{Ly21,Liu22} and cache deployment~\cite{Jiang21,hindia22}, to name a few; see~\cite{WangZ22} and the references therein.

 To summarize, compared with the existing works on F-RAN, the main contributions of this work are as follows. \begin{enumerate} \item We consider a general compuation offloading model in F-RAN, which include transmit beamforming between multiple multi-antenna UEs and multiple multi-antenna fog nodes, UE-fog association, fog-cloud computation task distribution and cooperative computation offloading among fog nodes.
 To the best of our knowledge, this comprehensive model has not been touched in the current literature.